View Document Text

 Quarter-End) / 4.
 When applicable, "tiered rates” are applied to each quarterly billing as agreed to by

-MRD and the client in accordance with prior agreements.
-Fees billed on assets held in client accounts
+MRD and the client in accordance with prior agreements, and in such cases, MRD aggregates related

-that receive valuations less than quarterly will be calculated using the most recent pricing data available
+Fees billed on assets held in client accounts that receive valuations less than quarterly will be calculated

-additions or withdrawals during a quarter.
-The client’s quarterly fee calculation will reflect any pro-rated
+We make pro-rata fee adjustments for additions or withdrawals during a quarter.
+The client’s quarterly

-additions and/or reductions.
+fee calculation will reflect any pro-rated additions and/or reductions.

 For advisory fee calculation purposes, a calendar quarter is a period beginning on January 1, April 1,